UCL-ARC/mkdocs-dsh-docs/docs/8-Contact_Us.md

 # Contact and Support

-Users should direct any queries relating to their use of the DSH to the Research Computing Support Team at
+Users should direct any queries relating to their use of the DSH HPC cluster and DSH Customer Specialist Servers to the Research Computing Support Team at
-<rc-support@ucl.ac.uk>, indicating you are working in DSH.
-The team will respond to your question as
+<rc-support@ucl.ac.uk>, indicating you are working in the DSH.
+The team will respond to your question as quickly as possible, giving priority to requests that are deemed urgent
-quickly as possible, giving priority to requests that are deemed urgent on the basis of the information provided.
+on the basis of the information provided.

-**Availability:** 9:30am - 4:30pm, Monday - Friday, except on Bank
-Holidays and College Closures.
+**Availability:** 9:30am - 4:30pm, Monday - Friday, except on Bank Holidays and College Closures.

-We aim to provide to you with a useful response within 24 hours.
+We aim to provide you with a useful response within 48 hours.

-**Please do not email individuals unless you are explicitly asked to do so; always use the rc-support email address provided as this is the best way for your request to be processed.**
+**Please do not email individuals unless you are explicitly asked to do so; always use the rc-support email address provided or the MyServices ticketing service, as this is the best way for your request to be processed.**

 ## MyServices

-You can also contact us in MyServices creating a [Data Safe Haven - General DSH Enquiry](https://myservices.ucl.ac.uk/self-service/requests/new/provide_description?from=wizard&requested_for_id=187535&requestor_id=187535&service_id=1473&service_instance_id=3892&subject=Data+Safe+Haven+-+General+DSH+Enquiry%3A&template_id=3222)
+You can also contact us in MyServices creating a [Data Safe Haven - General DSH Enquiry](https://myservices.ucl.ac.uk/self-service/requests/new/provide_description?from=wizard&requested_for_id=187535&requestor_id=187535&service_id=1473&service_instance_id=3892&subject=Data+Safe+Haven+-+General+DSH+Enquiry%3A&template_id=3222).

-Please, add as much detail as you can about your request.
+Please try to be as specific as possible with regard to the service that you wish to get assistance with, so that we can direct your request to the correct team promptly
+(for example, mention the "DSH HPC cluster" or a specific "DSH Customer Specialist Server").

 ## Drop-In Sessions